alishibli97/KTH-Deep-Learning-Project/README.md

 ## Pretranined weights links

 You can find pretrained weights and history for accuracy/loss using the following links.
 We save the model every 3 epochs for 18 complete epochs, for 12 hours of training on 10 1080 Ti GPUs.
-Thus you can complete the links by insert any value from {0,3,6,9,12,15,18}:
+Thus you can complete the links by inserting any value from {0,3,6,9,12,15,18}:

 https://deeplearningweights.s3.amazonaws.com/trained_model_{}.pth